zhoujingdong163/Encrypt-myself/README-EN.md

 After you discover our project, you can download it through our packaged files, or you can compile it yourself by downloading the source code we distribute.

-After the compilation is completed, a '.exe' application will be generated, please name this 'exe' program according to your preferred keyword;
+After the compilation is completed, a `.exe` application will be generated, please name this `exe` program according to your preferred keyword;

-For example, in the next step, the name of my generated application is 'Encrypt-myself.exe', then the keyword referred to by '' in the next program execution is 'Encrypt-myself', that is, when I run the command 'Encrypt-myself -h', a help window will pop up (**you are running cmd or powershell must be in the same directory as the file**).
+For example, in the next step, the name of my generated application is `Encrypt-myself.exe`, then the keyword referred to by `<Name>` in the next program execution is `Encrypt-myself`, that is, when I run the command 'Encrypt-myself -h`, a help window will pop up (**you are running cmd or powershell must be in the same directory as the file**).

-Tips: It is recommended that you can place this compiled 'exe' file in the 'C:/Windows/system32' directory, which can bring you a better service experience!
+Tips: It is recommended that you can place this compiled `exe` file in the `C:/Windows/system32` directory, which can bring you a better service experience!

 ### Command description